 Best Ceramic: Sultra The Bombshell Rod Curling Iron

 This cult-favorite one-inch wand is great for any hair length (take it from someone who's proved to be ever the chameleon over the years) but is especially handy for short hair.
-Plus, it's also probably one of the least damaging in the bunch.
-Featuring the brand's exclusive Advanced Care Ceramic technology (which simultaneously repairs the hair as you style), it's safe for color-treated, dry, and yes, even damaged strands.
+Plus, it also may be one of the least damaging in the bunch.
+Featuring the brand's exclusive Advanced Care Ceramic technology (which claims to simultaneously repair the hair as you style), it's safe for color-treated, dry, and yes, even damaged strands.
 Also—it's fast.

 Best Splurge: T3 Micro Whirl Trio Interchangeable Styling Wand